-Figure 7 shows the results for the hyper-skewed case.
-For the hyper-skewed case, the grid switches from one-tier to two-tier due to an overfull cell.
-The processing time for a simple one-tier grid is too high, as expected, and is not shown on the figure.
+Figure 4-3 shows the results for the hyper-skewed case.
+For the hyper-skewed case, a second level grid is required for the cell containing a large number of queries.
 It is interesting to see that the Grid index once again outperforms the other schemes.
 There is a significant difference in performance of Grid and the other approaches for all three distributions.
 For example, with 1,000,000 objects and 25,000 queries, Grid evaluates all queries in 1.724 seconds as compared to 33.2 seconds for the R-Tree, and 8.5 seconds for the Quad Tree.
-This in-memory query indexing for managing continuous queries. the evaluation step plus 1.5 seconds for updating the locations of objects).
-This establishes the feasibility of extremely fast evaluation implies that with the Grid index, the cycle time is very small - in other words, we can re-compute the set of objects contained in each query every 3.2 seconds or faster (1.7 seconds for
+This extremely fast evaluation implies that with the Grid index, the cycle time is very small - in other words, we can re-compute the set of objects contained in each query every 3.2 seconds or faster (1.7 seconds for the evaluation step + 1.5 seconds for updating the locations of objects).
+This establishes the feasibility of in-memory query indexing for managing continuous queries.